ntakokevin/Data-extraction-from-the-open-weather-API/README.md

  'limbe', 'Cape town'```

  Please use the API documentation to get the base-url and all required parameters for making calls to the API.

+ You have to extract de city.list.json file from the city.list.rar file.